maglore9900/SAFE_scp_index/README.md

 ### What is S.A.F.E?

-S.A.F.E is a discord bot that takes on the role of an AI developed by the SCP Foundation.
+S.A.F.E is a discord bot that takes on the role of an AI, developed by the SCP Foundation.

 ### How does it work?